 By growing and saving our own seed we can reverse this trend and take responsibility for the quality and sustainability of our own food supply.
 But there are other reasons as well.
 We can do a better job of genetically managing our seed crops than large multi-national companies.
 We can breed, select, and grow crops suited for our regional needs by focusing on local adaptability, disease and insect tolerance, and climate hardiness, all while improving flavor and other qualities.
 We can produce higher quality seed with a little self-education, just as our ancient ancestors did several thousand years ago when they domesticated wild plants and selected them for their needs.
 Prior to 1784 (when the first seed company was formed), farmers and gardeners selected, bred, produced, and traded their own seed for generations.
 Seeds were held in community rather than institutions.
 As recipients of this rich biological and cultural heritage we have the responsibility to become stewards of that heritage.

-Saving Our Seeds is under on-going development with additional content planned for all pages.
+Saving Our Seeds is under on-going development.
 Check back every couple months to view added material, including instructional photographs and tutorials.